jkrizs/softeng_act1/README.md

 ---

-Built with Laravel, Breeze, Tailwind
+Built with Laravel, Breeze, Tailwind CSS, Vite, and Laravel Herd.